alphagov/notifications-admin/docs/index.md

 A client (on github) will make calls to GOV.UK Notify on your behalf.

 You can either:
-* use the user client library provided by Notify - there is currently 1 python library but more will be added in different languages.
+* use a client library provided by Notify - there is currently 1 python library but more will be added in different languages
-* develop your own ???
+* develop your own [???]

 To make an IPA call to a client you need:
-* the service ID - this is aviailable on the API keys page on the GOV.UK Notify interface
+* the service ID - this is aviailable under API keys on the GOV.UK Notify interface
-* an API key - this is a secret key so save it somewhere safe; do not commit keys to public source code repositories
+* an API key - this is a secret key so save it somewhere safe; do not commit API keys to public source code repositories

 API integration
 ------------------